Rocketing energy costs are savaging German industry - NewsBreak

 The Bank of England is still trying to put out the fire Liz Truss started

-The Bank of England announced Monday that it would provide extra support to UK markets, beefing up its efforts to ensure financial stability after the government's plan to slash taxes while boosting borrowing stoked panic.
-The central bank said that it was ready to buy up to £10 billion ($11...
+CNN — The Bank of England announced Monday that it would provide extra support to UK markets, beefing up its efforts to ensure financial stability after the government's plan to slash taxes while boosting borrowing stoked panic.
+The central bank said that it was ready to buy up to...

 China's holiday spending plunges to seven-year low as zero-Covid batters consumer confidence

-Holiday spending during China's Golden Week has plunged to its lowest level in seven years, as broad Covid curbs discouraged people from traveling or spending, while a darkening economic outlook continues to erode consumer confidence.
-Tourist spending for the week-long holiday that started on October 1 declined 26% to 287.2...
+CNN — Holiday spending during China's Golden Week has plunged to its lowest level in seven years, as broad Covid curbs discouraged people from traveling or spending, while a darkening economic outlook continues to erode consumer confidence.
+Tourist spending for the week-long holiday that started on October 1 declined...

-Volkswagen to invest up to 2 billion euros in JV with China's Horizon Robotics - reports

-BERLIN, Oct 12 (Reuters) - Volkswagen (VOWG_p.DE) plans to to invest up to 2 billion euros ($1.94 billion) in a joint venture with China's Horizon Robotics, Handelsblatt and Manager Magazin reported on Wednesday.

 Air France and Airbus charged with involuntary homicide for Rio-Paris crash in 2009

-The trial of two of France's biggest companies began Monday over the crash of Air France flight 447 in 2009 that killed 228 passengers and crew.
+CNN — The trial of two of France's biggest companies began Monday over the crash of Air France flight 447 in 2009 that killed 228 passengers and crew.
 The national flag carrier and Toulouse-based Airbus have been charged with involuntary homicide for their part in the disaster over the Atlantic.
-Both companies...

 Gautam Adani was a college dropout.
 Now he may be too big to fail

-On a late August evening in New Delhi, journalists' phones started buzzing with messages.
+CNN — On a late August evening in New Delhi, journalists' phones started buzzing with messages.
 Indian billionaire Gautam Adani's conglomerate had just launched a hostile bid to take over an influential broadcaster in the capital.
-The infrastructure tycoon is known for making bold and expensive acquisitions in diverse fields.
-Yet, his...
+The infrastructure tycoon is known for making bold and expensive acquisitions in diverse...

 Comments / 0